-Your home’s basement is more sensitive to damage than you might imagine.
-Whether you’re purchasing a home for the first time or you’ve lived in the same place for years, you’ll want to train yourself to watch for signs of damage that might indicate something wrong in your basement.
+Your home’s basement can sustain a range of damage, even if it’s properly cared for.
+Whether you’re purchasing a home for the first time or you’ve lived in the same place for years, you’ll want to watch for signs of damage that might indicate something wrong in your basement.

 What Are Common Basement Problems for First-Year Homeowners?